mmore500/waves/blog/_posts/2020-07-31-Uma-Sethuraman.md

     - When an offspring genome is created through cloning, the offspring's shared pointer is set equal to the parent's shared pointer.

     #### Advantages of using a shared pointer: ####
-    - Compared to the naive implementation which copies over the entire sites vector from parent to offspring, only resetting the parent shared pointer is more efficient.
+    - A standard library **shared pointer** in C++ keeps track of a pointer to an object (vector of bytes in this case) and a count of the number of shared pointers pointing to this object.
+Each shared pointer owns its object, so once the count becomes 0, the shared pointer deletes its object and deallocates the object's memory.
+Thus, in this implementation, the shared pointer automatically cleans up any parent which has no offspring pointing at it.
-    - Using a shared pointer automatically cleans up any parent which has no offspring pointing at it.
+    - Resetting the parent shared pointer is more efficient than the naive implementation's approach of copying over the entire parent vector.

 ### Insert, Remove, and Overwrite Mutations: ###
   - **Insert mutation:** inserts value(s) at a certain position in current genome and changes genome size